Creating an Energy Heel Truss

 2. Using the Select Objects tool, select the roof truss, then click the Open Object edit button.

-3. On the General panel of the Roof Truss Specification dialog that displays:
+3. On the General panel of the Roof Truss Specification dialog, check Energy Heel if it's not already checked, check Force Truss Rebuild, then click OK.

 Roof Truss Specification dialog